bektas-sari/water_meter/README.md

-# 💧 Daily Water Tracker
+# 💧 Daily Water Tracker (FLUTTER APP)

-Track your daily water intake with a clean and modern Flutter application.
+Track your daily water intake with a clean and modern application.

 ---